-If High Court Reverses Roe V. Wade, 22 States Likely To Ban Abortion
+If High Court Reverses Roe v.
+Wade, 22 States Likely To Ban Abortion

 What would the U.S. look like without Roe v.
 Wade, the 1973 case that legalized abortion nationwide?

-That's the question now that President Donald Trump has chosen conservative Judge Brett Kavanaugh as his nominee to replace retiring Supreme Court Justice Anthony Kennedy.
+That's the question now that President Trump has chosen conservative Judge Brett Kavanaugh as his nominee to replace retiring Supreme Court Justice Anthony Kennedy.

 Reversing the landmark case would not automatically make abortion illegal across the country.
-Instead, it would return the decision about abortion legality to the states, where a patchwork of laws are already in place that render abortion more or less available, largely depending on individual states' political leanings.
+Instead, it would return the decision about abortion legality to the states, where a patchwork of laws already in place render abortion more or less available, largely depending on individual states' political leanings.

-"We think there are 22 states likely to ban abortion without Roe," due to a combination of factors including existing laws and regulation on the books and the positions of the governor and state legislature, says Amy Myrick, staff attorney at the Center for Reproductive Rights, which represents abortion-rights advocates in court.
+"We think there are 22 states likely to ban abortion without Roe" because of a combination of factors including existing laws and regulations on the books and the positions of the governors and state legislatures, says Amy Myrick, staff attorney at the Center for Reproductive Rights, which represents abortion-rights advocates in court.

 "The threat level is very high now," Myrick says.